LLC Pass Through Taxation Explained (How Does It Work?)

 A table view of man trying to pass through taxation

 By default, the Internal Revenue Service (IRS) treats every LLC as a disregarded entity for tax purposes.
-This implies that the LLC does not pay taxes and has no legal existence apart from its owners.
+This means the LLC pays no taxes and has no legal existence apart from its owners.

 The Benefits of Pass-through Taxation